 SimState is not supported with SimMechanics blocks and supports only regular Simulink states, not the mechanical ones.

-Use mech_stateVectorMgr and related SimMechanics functions to work with the mechanical states.
+related SimMechanics functions to work with the mechanical states.

 You cannot tune most SimMechanics block parameters during simulation.

 Certain blocks are not supported in two-dimensional simulation mode.
 These include disassembled joints, massless connectors, and joints that can move in three dimensions.
 See Choosing Your Machine's Dimensionality.

 Code generated from models containing SimMechanics blocks has certain limitations.

 Stiction implemented with Joint Stiction Actuator blocks requires algebraic loops iterated at a single time step to detect discrete events.
 In generated code versions of models with stiction, the mode iteration to determine joint locking and unlocking instead occurs over multiple time steps, possibly reducing simulation accuracy.

 Closed-loop models in certain analysis mode configurations use nonlinear solvers with no upper limit on iterations.
 Code generated from such models is valid but, in general, not truly "real time."
 These configurations include:

 Forward Dynamics mode when Constraint

 solver type in the Machine Environment block is set to